tud-cor/ardrone2_dem_filter/README.md

 This will set the reference frame, ensure drone takeoff, perform controlled drone flight in a square with sides of 2 meter and land the drone.

 ### Keyboard and joystick control
-It is also possible to control the drone using a keyboard and/or using a joystick (see tum\_ardrone/README.md).
+It is also possible to control the drone using a keyboard and/or using a joystick (see *README.md* in the tum\_ardrone package).
 These control methods will be selected when pressing an arbitrary key or button, respectively.
 The following keyboard commands apply:
 - **s** Takeoff
 - **d** Land